ZhaoQisheng123/ZhaoQisheng123.github.io/_pages/about.md

 🔍 Opportunities
 ======
-I am currently seeking **Ph.D. positions and career opportunities in the field of embodied robotics**.
+I am currently seeking **Ph.D. positions and career opportunities in the field of embodied intelligence**.
 If you have any suitable opportunities, please feel free to contact me anytime!

 📚 Education
 ======